There are 17 million students who will be voting for the first time in the next four years. That’s bigger than Michigan. Triple the size of Wisconsin.

 Over 250 valedictorians, salutatorians, and class presidents in 136 cities in 24 states took us up on the challenge and donated 60 seconds of their graduation speeches to take the exact same pledge to vote.

 Donate:60 was the beginning of an on-going effort to promote action on climate change from a group called Potential Energy, a coalition of 17 advertising and communications agencies, led by Droga5 and brought together by John Marshall, CSO of Lippincott.

 NBC | Fast Company | HelloGiggles | Seventeen | Adweek | Media Post | Campaign US | Kimt3 | TimesUnion | Sustainable Brands

 I WILL WHAT I WANT celebrates all women defying expectations and ignoring the noise of outside judgments.
-We launched with the inspiring personal story of Misty Copeland, the first African-American ballerina soloist for the American Ballet Theatre, in TV, cinema, online and OOH.
+We launched with the powerful personal story of Misty Copeland, the first African-American ballerina soloist (and now first principal) for the American Ballet Theatre, in TV, cinema, online and OOH.
 After the launch, Misty went on to become one of Time’s 100 most influential people and was even featured on their cover.
 Under Armour surpassed Adidas, for the first time in it’s history, to become the second biggest activewear company in the country.